 Adrift in Tokyo

-- Two characters take a three walk that leads them through various parts of the city. this movie gives a good tate of the variety that exists in Tokyo.
+- Two characters take a three day walk that leads them through various parts of the city. this movie gives a good taste of the variety that exists in Tokyo.

 Garden of Words

 - Set mainly in the Shinjuku area, opening in the Shinjuku Station area and with many scenes in Shinjuku Gyoen National Garden.

 Yakuza: Like a Dragon

 - Set in a fictionalized version of the Kabukicho neighborhood of Tokyo this movie gives a feel for the street life and layout of that dense entertainment zone.